LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 &nbsp;

-Looking for help, infinity feels small and vein,
+Looking for help, infinity feels small and vain,

 And yet where are you Grace?
 I'm stranded in my brain,